scicloj/notespace/README.md

 ## What is it?

-This library is an attempt to answer the following question: can we have a notebook-like experience in Clojure without leaving one's favourite editor?
+This tool is an attempt to answer the following question: can we have a notebook-like experience in Clojure without leaving one's favourite editor?

 See this recorded [Overview](https://www.youtube.com/watch?v=Ufyqwzn1RDs) (demonstrating Version 3).

 ## Status

-Version 4 is actively developed.
+Version 4 is actively developed and in alpha stage.
 If you are new to Notespace, this is the version we recommend trying out.

 Version 3 and Version 2 has been used in some projects.
 We are not planning to develop them further, but please reach out if you need any support.